 A.4.5.4.1.2 Test Requirements

-In test 1 the UE shall be ready to start transmission on the supplementary uplink carrier on SCell within 20ms from the start of T2.
+The UE shall be ready to start transmission on the supplementary uplink carrier on SCell within 20ms from the start of T2.

-In test 1 the UE shall stop the transmission on the supplementary uplink carrier on SCell within 20ms from the start of T3.
+The UE shall stop the transmission on the supplementary uplink carrier on SCell within 20ms from the start of T3.

-In test 2 the UE shall be ready to start transmission on the NR uplink carrier on SCell within 20ms from the start of T2.

-In test 2 the UE shall stop the transmission on the NR uplink carrier on SCell within 20ms from the start of T3.

 All of the above test requirements shall be fulfilled in order for the observed UE UL carrier configuration delay and UE UL carrier release delay to be counted as correct.
 The rate of correct observed UE UL carrier configuration delay and UE UL carrier release delay during repeated tests shall be at least 90%.

 <End of Change 1>